maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 They push `master` to `charlie`.

-All the objects required for the `16` commit on the `master` branch are copied to `charlie`.
+All the objects required for the `15` commit on the `master` branch are copied to `charlie`.

 At this point, the push process stops.
 Git, as ever, tells the user what went wrong.
 It refuses to push to a branch that is checked out on the remote.
 This makes sense.
 A push will update the current commit and index of the remote.
-If someone is editing the working copy on the remote, this will be confusing.
+This will cause confusion if someone is editing the working copy on the remote.

 At this point, the user could make a new branch and push that branch to `charlie`.
 But, really, they want a repository that they can push to whenever they want.
 They want a central repository that they can push to and pull from, but that no one commits to directly.
 They want something like a GitHub remote.
 They want a bare repository.